code-423n4/2023-10-wildcat/README.md

 - Market parameters should never be able to exit the bounds defined by the controller which deployed it.
 - The supply of the market token and assets owed by the borrower should always match 1:1.
-- The assets of a market should never be able to be withdrawn by anyone that is not a lender or borrower (with the exception of balances being transferred in a `nukeFromOrbit` call).
+- The assets of a market should never be able to be withdrawn by anyone that is not the borrower or a lender with either the `WithdrawOnly` or `DepositAndWithdraw` role.
+  - Exception: balances being transferred in a `nukeFromOrbit` call.
 - Asset deposits not made via `deposit` should not impact internal accounting (the tokens are lost).
+- Addresses without the role `WithdrawOnly` or `DepositAndWithdraw` should never be able to adjust market token supply.

 - Borrowers can only be registered with the archcontroller by the archcontroller owner.
 - Controller factories can only be registered with the archcontroller by the archcontroller owner.